 Artist's Statement: Library

-“Lost and Found” was my second installment in a three-part project completed during my tenure as artist-in-residence at the Broad Institute of MIT and Harvard.
-Observations made during my residency at this biomedical research institute led me to investigate what has been lost in the progress of science and medicine.
-This work led me to consider the Edwin Smith Papyrus, the earliest known surgical treatise on trauma, from 1,600 BC in Egypt, including remedies for injuries, fractures, wounds, dislocations, and tumors.
+The Edwin Smith Papyrus is the earliest known surgical treatise on trauma, from 1,600 BC in Egypt, that included prognosis for the first time in recorded history.
 On this papyrus, rational science is not seen as being at odds with magic, and on its verso, magic spells are recorded as legitimate medical treatments.

-Fascinated with this papyrus, I created a number of works combining images of magic spells with current scientific information, including the paper on the Human Genome Project (published in 2001), and numerous other writings she observed and traced from the whiteboards around the Broad Institute.
+Fascinated with this papyrus, I created a number of works combining images of magic spells with current scientific information, including the paper on the Human Genome Project (published in 2001), and numerous other writings I traced from the whiteboards around the Broad Institute.

-My projects at the Broad, including this work titled Library, explored the interconnectedness between knowledge and belief, while bringing forth forgotten ideas—like the magic spells once considered legitimate.
+My projects at the Broad explored the interconnectedness between knowledge and belief, while bringing forth forgotten ideas—like the magic spells once considered legitimate.
 What have we lost?
 What do we still believe?
 What do we hope to find?
 These ancient spells—indecipherable to the untrained eye—operate also as formal visual elements, like technical scientific writing today that can sometimes seem at once beautiful and difficult for a layperson to understand.

 We shall not cease from exploration